ujoni/shortcuts2/README.md

 - Does not support only-when-focused shortcuts.
 The component that has priority will receive the callback whether it has focus or not.
   Suggestion: enable event-bubbling for `Focusable` components
+- Prevent default functionality is a complete mystery.
+How should it work?
+Shortcut should probably enable `preventDefault`.
+However, in cases where the event bubbles up, default behaviour might be needed (i.e. for `Focusable` components when they are not focused.)